Koneru Humpy

-Koneru Humpy (Telugu: కోనేరు హంపి; born 31 March 1987) is an Indian chess grandmaster.
-Humpy is a runner-up of the Women's World Chess Championship and the reigning two-time Women's World Rapid Chess Champion.
-In 2002, she became the youngest female player—and the first Indian female player—to achieve the title of Grandmaster, aged 15 years, 1 month, 27 days, a record only since surpassed by Hou Yifan.
-Humpy is a gold medalist at the Olympiad, Asian Games, and Asian Championship.
+Koneru Humpy (born 31 March 1987) is an Indian chess grandmaster.
+Koneru is a runner-up of the Women's World Chess Championship and two-time Women's World Rapid Chess Champion.
+In 2002, she became the youngest female player—and the first Indian female player—to achieve the title of Grandmaster, aged 15 years, 1 month, 27 days, a record since surpassed only by Hou Yifan.
+Koneru is a gold medallist at the Olympiad, Asian Games, and Asian Championship.

-In October 2007, she became the second female player, after Judit Polgár, to exceed the 2600 Elo rating mark, being rated 2606.
+In October 2007, she became the second female player, after Judit Polgár, to exceed the 2600 Elo rating mark, being rated 2606, She is the third highest rated woman ever behind Judit Polgár and Hou Yifan.

-Humpy won the Women's World Rapid Chess Championship in 2019 and 2024.
+Koneru won the Women's World Rapid Chess Championship in 2019 and 2024.